rstudio/DT/README.md

 ## Installation

-You may install the stable version from CRAN, or the development version using **devtools**:
+You may install the stable version from CRAN, or the development version using **remotes**:

 ```r
 # install from CRAN